tiandevlab/DiscShop.project/README.md

 - Completed API testing for all endpoints using Postman
 - Created comprehensive documentation for API tests, including request/response examples and test scenarios
 - Enhanced overall code quality and API robustness through thorough testing and bug fixes

+### 2024-07-26

+- Started learning and understanding React concepts
+- Initialized a new React frontend for the project using Create React App
+- Cleaned up unnecessary files from the default React project structure
+- Began exploring how to integrate React with the existing Spring Boot backend